Studio Tour: Former events

 As the tram makes its way past Wisteria Lane, to the left is a black Dodge Charger next to a beige house.
 The tour guide, who is apologizing for the "unplanned" event, is interrupted by Luke Hobbs, telling guests that they will be sent to a safe location.
 This is because Owen Shaw and his gang are after a high-valued witness on the tram.

 The tram enters the garage and is given an introduction to Roman Pearce and Letty Ortiz, two of the franchise's characters, The tram drives further into the garage, where, using a Pepper's ghost illusion, a party is interrupted by Agent Novak, who escorts the partygoers out of the room.
 Agent Novak wants to stop Roman, but Dominic Toretto and Letty appear, followed by Hobbs, who has a bigger gun and takes Novak away.
 Screeching cars in the background alert the team that trouble is ahead.

 Studio Tour guests wear 3-D glasses.
 The team makes way for their vehicles and begins the chase in a parking lot underground, where Owen Shaw appears to seek revenge on Dominic, leading a chase outside on the freeway.
-It is also the grand finale of the Studio Tour.
+It is also the former grand finale of the Studio Tour until its closure in 2025.